dududubi/hello2/README.md

 # hello2
 test repo
 hi this is my first git test file.
-I don't know how to use this. but I will study hard. bye
+I don't know how to use this. but I will study hard. bye.
+I like :coffee